writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 The lab is essentially implementing a solution from using knowledge gained from prior lessons to address the requirements of the lab.
 This solution can be implemented either via the GUI or via Cloud Shell.
 As a proponent of automation, I decided to avoid the ‘click-ops’ and attempt the Cloud Shell option.

-So, I decided to solve this lab using a Makefile and executing commands using Google Cloud Shell.
+Therefore, I decided to solve this lab using a Makefile and executing commands using Google Cloud Shell.

-### What is Cloud Shell?
+### What's Cloud Shell?

 [Google Cloud Shell](https://cloud.google.com/shell/) is a web-based command line access tool to access your GCP resources from any web browser.
 Some of the key features of this tool I found are: